 Thus, SPP was created in 2014.
 It is the only peer review model that is informed by research evidence and benefits from Education Development Trust's global network of partners, making it distinctive and effective.

-Our emerging evidence base suggests the model is making a real difference in schools.
+Evidence shows that the model is making a real difference in schools.
 Initial analysis of Ofsted data shows that the first cohort of schools improved against their baseline Ofsted grades at better than the national rate of improvement.
 SPP schools are significantly more likely to improve by one or more grades in inspection than the national average.

 Our reputation in the sector

 Having had the privilege of working with thousands of school leaders and staff over the course of 6 years, we have developed and grown the SPP model with, and for, hundreds of schools across the country.

 Now the biggest peer review model of its kind, we have come to find certain values are highly regarded and incredibly key to continuously support and train schools and Trusts in their ongoing school improvement journeys.